Operation Uttaran: History

-Operation Uttaran was launched by the caretaker government of Bangladesh in September 2001, After BNP came to power in October 2001 after a victory in the 2001 Bangladeshi general election, Bangladeshi security forces expanded its military operation and raids under its jurisdiction against insurgents in the Chittagong Hill Tracts and Operation Uttaran came into effect.
-At least one-third of total personnel of the Bangladesh Army were deployed to Operation Uttaran.
+Operation Uttaran was launched by the caretaker government of Bangladesh in September 2001, After BNP came to power in October 2001 after a victory in the 2001 Bangladeshi general election, Bangladeshi security forces expanded their military operation and raids under its jurisdiction against insurgents in the Chittagong Hill Tracts and Operation Uttaran came into effect.
+At least one-third of total personnel of the Bangladesh Army were deployed for Operation Uttaran.
 Operation Uttaran replaced Operation Dabanal and the Bangladeshi administration established de facto military rule in the Chittagong Hill Tracts via Operation Uttaran.

 Administration

 Under the jurisdiction of Operation Uttaran, Bangladesh Army received 10,000 tons of rice which was used to develop villages for Bengali Muslims in the Chittagong Hill Tracts.
 After the operation was launched, the military maintained control over local resources, education, judiciary and civil administration.
-Operation Uttaran allowed the Bangladeshi military and paramilitary to intervene in civil society and political matters in the Chittagong hill tracts.
+Operation Uttaran allowed the Bangladeshi military and paramilitary to intervene in civil society and political matters in the Chittagong Hill Tracts.

 Governance

-After the establishment of CHTDB, the local administration and military have carried out educational and welfarist campaigns in the Chittagong Hill Tracts, the Government of Bangladesh was praised for its pro-development programmes.
+After the establishment of CHTDB, the local administration and military have carried out educational and welfare campaigns in the Chittagong Hill Tracts, the Government of Bangladesh was praised for its pro-development programmes.
 Bangladesh Army was also praised for development programmes in the area.